xwp/wp-dev-lib/readme.md

 **Common tools to facilitate the development and testing of WordPress themes and plugins.**

-Great for adding coding standards, linting and automated testing to legacy projects since checks are applied to new code only by default.
+Great for adding coding standards, linting and automated testing even to legacy projects since checks are applied to new code only by default.

 ## Installation